donqustix/donqustix.github.io/_posts/2019-08-03-applied-cryptography-foundations.md

 7. #### Rubber-hose cryptoanalysis

    The most effective attack.
-The cryptoanalyst threatens, blackmails, tortures, or rapes someone until they give him the key.
+The cryptoanalyst threatens, blackmails, tortures someone until they give him the key.

 ### Security of algorithms